alix-tz/escriptorium-documentation/docs/segment.md

 You can manually draw bounding boxes inside the Segmentation panel.
 To do so, switch from baseline editing mode to region mode, by clicking the **mosaic** button, or by pressing ++r++.

-You can now draw bounding boxes on the image, covering the portion of the image you want to annotate by clicking.
+You can now draw bounding boxes on the image, covering the portion of the image you want to annotate.
 To draw a rectangle, click on where you want one of the corner and then where you want the opposite corner.
 You draw green rectangles by default.

 ![image: Drawing bounding boxes in the Segmenting panel of eScriptorium](img/segment/bounding_boxes_drawing.gif "Several bounding boxes are drawn around meaningful text regions.")